Table of Contents

-SSI is also applicable to citizens who are of age 65 or older, children and blind individuals.
+SSI is also applicable to citizens who are age 65 or older, children, and blind individuals.
 An individual qualifying for SSI would likely also qualify for Medicaid insurance.
 The claims are evaluated by Social Security on a case-by-case basis.

 SSI considers the income and resources of the applicant to calculate the benefit amount.
 Payments are made on the first day of the month.
 To qualify for SSI, the countable resources for an individual should not exceed $2,000.
-Countable resources may include stocks, bonds or property of the applicant.
-Forty-six states except for Arizona, Mississippi, North Dakota and West Virginia provide supplemental SSI payments.
-In 2021, the SSI disability benefits of $794 per month is paid to an individual.
+Countable resources may include stocks, bonds, or property of the applicant.
+Forty-six states except for Arizona, Mississippi, North Dakota, and West Virginia provide supplemental SSI payments.
+In 2021, the SSI disability benefits of $794 per month are paid to an individual.

 3. Veterans (VA) Disability Benefits

-VA disability compensation is a non-taxable monthly payment provided to the veterans disabled during the service.
-It comes under the U.S. Department of Veterans Affairs which is the second largest federal department in the US.
+VA disability compensation is a non-taxable monthly payment provided to veterans disabled during service.
+It comes under the U.S. Department of Veterans Affairs which is the second-largest federal department in the US.

-Physical as well as mental disorders may be covered under VA disability benefits.
+Physical, as well as mental disorders, may be covered under VA disability benefits.
 The disability is rated in the range of 0-100% according to which, the benefit amount is provided.
-VA disability compensation proceeds through Compensation and Pension examination (C&P exam) with the aid of Disability Benefits Questionnaire (DBQ).
+VA disability compensation proceeds through the Compensation and Pension examination (C&P exam) with the aid of the Disability Benefits Questionnaire (DBQ).

 Veterans with disability benefits are financially supported through the Veterans Benefits Administration (VBA).
 Both the veterans and the dependents are offered financial support under this program.